tomduck/pandoc-fignos/README.md

 This version of pandoc-fignos was tested using pandoc 1.17.0.2, 1.16.0.2 and 1.15.2.
 It works under linux, Mac OS X and Windows.
 Older versions and other platforms can be supported on request.

 Installation of the filter is straight-forward.
 It is simple to use and has been tested extensively.
 I am pleased to receive bug reports and feature requests on the project's [Issues tracker].

-If you like pandoc-fignos, please consider giving it a Star on GitHub and telling the pandoc community about it.

 See also: [pandoc-eqnos], [pandoc-tablenos]